gbhl/bhl-europe/portal/drupal/www/sites/all/modules/additional/apachesolr/README.txt

 application is found at apache-solr-1.4.1/example.

 Move apache-solr-1.4.1/example/solr/conf/schema.xml and rename it to something like schema.bak.
-Then move the solr-conf/schema.xml that comes with this Drupal module to take its place.
-If you are using Solr 3.3 or later, you can use solr-conf/schema-solr3x.xml instead.
+Then move the schema.xml that comes with the ApacheSolr Drupal module to take its place.

 Similarly, move apache-solr-1.4.1/example/solr/conf/solrconfig.xml and rename it like solrconfig.bak.
-Then move the solr-conf/solrconfig.xml that comes with this module to take its place.
+Then move the solrconfig.xml that comes with the ApacheSolr Drupal module to take its place.

 Finally, move apache-solr-1.4.1/example/solr/conf/protwords.txt and rename it like protwords.bak.
-Then move the solr-conf/protwords.txt that comes with this module to take its place.
+Then move the protwords.txt that comes with the ApacheSolr Drupal module to take its place.

 Make sure that the conf directory includes the following files - the Solr core may not load if you don't have at least an empty file present: